 Critical and lifetime alarms that impacted the score are displayed on the Alarms tab, with the title, description, and general information about the duration.

-The latest addition to the UPS Score is an extension of the battery information, with details about the wear of the battery.
+The latest addition to the UPS Score is an extension of the battery information, with details about the wear of the battery, on the Battery tab.

-The Battery wear tab contains three segments of information related to the wear.
+The Battery tab contains three segments of information related to the wear.

 UPS Score details page on the Battery tab indicates a battery wear beneath the threshold of 40%